 Answer questions and see how you rank against other players.Play Now

-The negative press surrounding Seeger and his politics deepened in 1961, when he was convicted for contempt of Congress—a judgement that was based on earlier questioning by the House Committee on Un-American Activities, regarding Seeger's political activities, and his subsequent refusal to answer.
-Seeger's musical career seemed to look even less promising, following the conviction, which was overturned in an appeal in 1962.
+The negative press surrounding Seeger and his politics deepened in 1961, when he was convicted for contempt of Congress—a judgment that was based on earlier questioning by the House Committee on Un-American Activities regarding Seeger's political activities as well as his subsequent and repeated refusal to answer to those claims.
+Seeger's musical career seemed even less promising following the conviction, which would be overturned in an appeal in 1962.

-Against all odds, Seeger ignored the publicity that had earlier been spurred by his politics, participating in the civil rights and anti-war movements of the 1960s, and his reputation gradually improved.
-In 1966, Seeger recorded an antiwar anthem, "Bring 'Em Home"—a song that was later recorded by Bruce Springsteen—which includes lyrics opposing the Vietnam War: "For defense you need common sense/Bring them home, bring them home/They don't have the right armaments/Bring them home, bring them home."
+Also during this period, Seeger participated in the civil rights and anti-war movements of the '60s, and his reputation gradually improved.
+In 1966, Seeger recorded an anti-war anthem, "Bring 'Em Home," including lyrics in opposition to the Vietnam War: "For defense you need common sense/ Bring them home, bring them home/ They don't have the right armaments/ Bring them home, bring them home."
 The song was later covered by Bruce Springsteen.

-Today, Seeger is regarded as a 20th century icon today, for his political activism as well as his pivotal role in the 1960s American folk music revival.
+Seeger is regarded as a 20th century icon today, for his political activism as well as his pivotal role in the 1960s American folk music revival.
 According to the Encyclopedia of Folk, Country, and Western Music, Seeger was a "father figure whose contributions as an artist and writer were highly valued by people of all ages in and out of the music field."

-Seeger became the recipient of several high honors in the 1990s.
+Seeger received several high honors in the 1990s.
 In 1993, he received a Grammy Lifetime Achievement Award.
-A year later, he was awarded a National Medal of Arts, and in 1996, he was inducted into the Rock and Roll Hall of Fame.
-Following the release of his album, Pete (1996), he won a Grammy Award (for best traditional folk album).
-That same year, Seeger published his autobiography, Where Have All the Flowers Gone.
+He was awarded a National Medal of Arts a year later, and inducted into the Rock and Roll Hall of Fame in 1996.
+Following the release of his 1996 album, Pete, Seeger won a Grammy Award for best traditional folk album.
+That same year, he published an autobiography entitled Where Have All the Flowers Gone.

 profile name: Pete Seeger profile occupation: